ssarioglu/kubernetes/README.md

     3. Configure & Deploy

 ## Install Helm
-Use the command `sudo snap install helm --classic` to install helm (tested on ubuntu)
+Use the command `sudo snap install helm --classic` to install helm (tested on ubuntu).
+Refer to https://docs.helm.sh/using_helm/#installing-helm for others.

 ## Create and Deploy Helm
 Run the command to init helm